Carol-seven/UNet-HCRF_EEG/README.md

-This project aims to integrate powerful deep neural networks and statistical methods with a probabilistic graphical model (PGM) to effectively tackle sequence labeling tasks on a heterogeneous medical care dataset.
+This project aims to integrate powerful deep neural networks and statistical methods with a probabilistic graphical model (PGM) to effectively tackle pattern recognition tasks on an EEG dataset.

 ### References